edgarlr/edgarlr.com/_posts/react-carousel-using-hooks-and-css.md

 }
 ```

-We are using `scrollBy()` to scroll inside our element using the `carouselRef.current.clientWidth` for reading the width of the screen.
+We are using `scrollBy()` to scroll inside our element and `carouselRef.current.clientWidth` to read the width of the screen.

 ### Caveats

-At the point I'm writing this post `scrollBy` and the `smooth` scroll property aren't highly supported by all the browser but you can use some polyfill to easily solve this problem.
+At the point I'm writing this post `scrollBy` and `smooth` scroll property aren't highly supported by all the browser but you can use some polyfill to easily solve this problem.

 ### Usage